 Candidates should shift the cap tassel to the left side after receiving the diploma folder.

 As you leave the platform, the class marshals will direct you back to your seat.

 In order not to differentiate between those completing their work in different terms, all candidates for each degree will be presented together.

-All others will receive their diplomas through the mail.
+All graduates will receive their diploma in the mail.
 Participants should keep the folder received from the president to hold the diploma.